dweb-channel/mammoth.js/README.md

 # Mammoth .docx to HTML converter

+This project is modified from [Mammoth](https://github.com/mwilliamson/mammoth.js.git)，will make some radical updates。

 Mammoth is designed to convert .docx documents, such as those created by Microsoft Word, Google Docs and LibreOffice, and convert them to HTML.